riccardolorenzon/albums_app/README.md

 # albums_app

-The App showS funny and random pictures of cats.
+The App shows funny and random pictures of cats.

 Bult in React Native